Creating Legacy Giving Campaigns

-A donor’s planned gift is a direct correlation to the type of relationship he/she has with the organization.
+- A donor’s planned gift is a direct correlation to the type of relationship he/she has with the organization.

-The scope and scale of planned gifts are worth the commitment…and the wait.
+- The scope and scale of planned gifts are worth the commitment…and the wait.

 - Simple direct mail packages and email appeals get results.

-People give to people or causes, not to organizations.
+- People give to people or causes, not to organizations.
 Planned givers respond to compelling stories about the people or cause an organization serves.

 Building and maintaining a portfolio of planned giving donors requires diligence.
 Efforts to grow and maintain relationships require consistent and targeted communication.

-You have donors who want to make a difference and they want to be part of the good work you do.
+You have donors who want to make a difference, and they want to be part of the good work you do.
 That’s why it’s important to have a system in place to cultivate and sustain planned givers.
 The problem for most fundraisers is finding the time to do it all and to do it well.

-Write Choice Marketing offers consistent, coordinated, and targeted communication efforts to make any development professional’s life just a little bit easier.
+Write Choice Marketing offers coordinated, and targeted communication efforts to make any development professional’s life just a little bit easier.
 Contact us today for a free 30-minute consultation.

 Write Choice Marketing—Helping nonprofits maximize donations through compelling copy, engaging content, and donor responsive strategies that get results.